metrumresearchgroup/command/README.md

 This package only depends upon our own [wrapt](https://github.com/metrumresearchgroup/wrapt/) testing library.
 Running `make test` is sufficient to verify its contents.

 We include .golangci.yml configuration and a .drone.yaml for quality purposes.

+## Demo

+There is a demo available that steps through different interaction modes in the `demo` directory of this project.